 Doctor/medical staff

 Doctors and medical staff attending to a patient use the form to determine their health history before intervening.
-From this, doctors can make informed diagnoses and collect supporting information to make their evaluations.
-On the other hand, medical staff such as nurses can provide better health care to the patient; this can be immensely important when under emergencies and in-patient cases.
+From this, doctors can make informed diagnoses and collect supporting information for their evaluations.
+On the other hand, medical staff such as nurses can provide better health care to the patient; this can be immensely important in emergencies and in-patient cases.

 Parents

-Parents typically complete medical history forms for their children and will consequently have access to these forms.
-By doing so, they are able to see doctor’s notes regarding the child.
-They can then use information in the forms to monitor their children’s health.
+Parents typically complete such forms for their children and will consequently have access to them.
+By doing so, they are able to see the doctor’s notes regarding the child.
+They can then use the information in the forms to monitor their children’s health.

 Insurance companies

-Insurance firms are common users of general medical history forms.
+Insurance firms are common users of this document.
 It will ordinarily be a requirement when customers are applying for health insurance with an insurer.
-The insurance firm reviews the document to determine their insurability to prevent a situation where they assume more liability than they can cope with.
+The insurance firm reviews the document to determine their insurability and prevent a situation where they assume more liability than they can cope with.

 Psychiatrist

-Psychiatrists use medical history records during psych evaluations.
+Psychiatrists use such records during psychiatric evaluations.
 Psychiatrists will often use health history forms associated with psychiatric and mental health records.
 Psychiatric history forms will typically be lengthy and more detailed, containing details of previous psychiatric examinations.

 General physician

 General physicians also make examinations and diagnoses based on a patient’s medical history.
-Therefore, they will require patients to complete medical history forms before making any interventions.
-The forms are often presented as questionnaires where patients are required to answer yes or no questions.
+Therefore, they will require patients to complete such forms before making any interventions.
+They are often presented as questionnaires where patients are required to answer yes-or-no questions.

 Caregiver or advocate

 Caregivers and advocates can also use general medical history forms to conduct their assigned obligations.
 However, they will usually have to present a completed authorization form signed by the patient in this case.
-Caregivers use information in the form to ensure they give quality health care to the patients, while advocates will usually use the forms for legal matters such as proof of incapacitation.
+Caregivers use this information to ensure they give quality health care to the patients, while advocates will usually use it for legal matters such as proof of incapacitation.

 Frequently Asked Questions